-This online workshop introduces students to computational design strategies for Design-to-Robotic-Production (D2RP) in order to achieve material and process efficiency in architecture.
-Students are asked to identify aspects related to robotic production that are relevant for the Off-Earth Habitat project (http://cs.roboticbuilding.eu/index.php/Shared:2019Final) and map those onto the proposed schematic designs.
+This workshop introduces students to computational design strategies for Design-to-Robotic-Production and -Operation (D2RP&O) in order to achieve material and process efficiency as well as physical and/or sensorial reconfiguration.
+Students are asked to identify aspects related to robotic production and operation that are relevant for the Off-Earth Habitat project and map those onto the proposed schematic design.
 The exercise focuses on hybrid componentiality, which implies that components of various materials and properties are interconnected to establish together a multi-performative whole.

 a.
 1 to max.
 2 minutes video of D2RP process,

 b.
 Report (1500 words) consisting of textual and photo/graphical documentation of physical prototypes and design to fabrication process developed during the semester,

 c.
 Clean Rhino and Grasshopper files and refined version D2RP procedures,